Pre-Conference January 24 | Main Conference January 25-26, 2019

 Intended audience: All educators interested in personal and student wellbeing.

 Next Generation Leadership: Maximizing Your Leadership Future with Yolanda Murphy-Barrena

 If you are a teacher leader, curriculum leader, year head, tech director, assistant principal, principal, or aspiring leader in your school, and looking to maximize your leadership future in the international school setting, this workshop is for you!
-This session will provide you with the opportunity to explore the science of leadership within the international setting that are critical for next generation leadership, while reflecting on the personal art and passion of leadership that make you successful within a unique setting.
+This session will provide you with the opportunity to explore the science of leadership within the international setting, and learn more about the skills and attributes that are critical for next generation leadership, while reflecting on the personal art and passion of leadership that make you successful within a unique setting.
 Time and techniques for reflecting on your individual attributes, skills and strengths as well as support in identifying areas for growth will be provided.
 We will redefine and clarify core leadership values while creatively exploring your goals for your current or future leadership role.
 You will leave invigorated and ready to approach your middle grades leadership role with the clarity, purpose and skills for success.
 Networking and use of professional learning options that are critical to move forward on the path to your next leadership goal and role will be investigated, with time and collaborative support to map out your own plan to maximize your leadership future.
 Your leadership journey should be as unique as you are…come join this session and Maximize Your Leadership Future!

 Intended audience: All leaders and aspiring leaders.

 Valencia, a full sensory experience with José Femenía-Macias and Florence Verniolle